haskell/blog.haskell.org/content/cabal-comment-preserving-parser/index.md

   deriving (Show, Data, Generic)
 ```

-Since the position of all comments should not overlap, we create a map out of the comments indexed
+Since the position of all comments should not overlap, we store the comments in a map indexed
 by their `Position` in the source file.
 This is necessary to reconstruct the comments in the source
 file and achieve exact print.